-4.2.4 Flash e.MMC from SD card
+4.2.4 Flash eMMC from SD Card

-Even if there is no network available, you can update the e.MMC.
+Even if there is no network available, you can update the eMMC.
 For that, you only need a ready-to-use image file (.wic) located on the SD card.
-Because the image file is quite large, you need to allocate more SD card space.
+Because the image file is quite large, you have to create a third partition.
 To create a new partition or enlarge your SD card, see Resizing ext4 Root Filesystem.